Updating video data

 If your video no longer exists or you wish to remove it from search results, you can indicate this to Google by using a past expiration date or by returning a 404 (Not Found) response on the page that contains the video.
 Removing video data will ensure that your page will not show up as a video, but it may not entirely remove your page from Google.

 You can indicate an expiration date in video Sitemaps and mRSS.
 Using an expiration date in the past will prevent the video from being shown in search results.
 Here is an example of a video Sitemap with an expired video:

 <urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9" xmlns:video="http://www.google.com/schemas/sitemap-video/1.1"> <url> <loc>http://www.example.com/videos/some_video_landing_page.html</loc> <video:video> <video:thumbnail_loc>http://www.example.com/thumbs/123.jpg</video:thumbnail_loc> <video:title>Grilling steaks for summer</video:title> <video:description>Alkis shows you how to get perfectly done steaks every time</video:description> <video:player_loc allow_embed="yes" autoplay="ap=1"> http://www.example.com/videoplayer.swf?video=123</video:player_loc> <video:expiration_date>2009-11-05T19:20:30+08:00</video:expiration_date> </video:video> </url> </urlset>

 For mRSS, use the

-Just like with any other update, you can wait for Google to automatically re-download your feed or you can inform Google of the change by re-submitting it in Webmaster Tools or sending an HTTP request.
+Just like with any other update, you can wait for Google to automatically re-download your feed or you can inform Google of the change by re-submitting it in Search Console or sending an HTTP request.

 Using a 404 response